Find out how you can use positive parenting tips to help your child overcome fear or anxiety related to dogs.

 Some children are afraid of dogs.
-They may not have had a lot of experience with dogs or perhaps an incident which has made them fearful.
-Helping children overcome their fears can sometimes be challenging and tiring but very worthwhile.
+They may not have had a lot of positive experiences with dogs or perhaps had an incident which has made them fearful.
+Being anxious around dogs is quite normal for children that don’t have much experience.
+This is a protective behavior but one that you can help your child overcome.

-Here are a 6 pointers to help a child overcome a fear of dogs:
+Here are a 6 parenting tips to help a child overcome a fear or anxiety of dogs:

-Give reassurance: Once the fear is acknowledged moving onto being supportive can go a long way.
-“I understand you are afraid.
-I will stay right by you.”
+2. Offer your child some reassurance: Once your child’s fear is acknowledged, move onto being supportive.
+This next step can go a long way.
+“I understand you are afraid of the dog.
+I will stay right by you.
+I know you can do this!”

-Mind your message: Sometimes, no matter how well intentioned we may say something that re-affirms a child’s fear.
-When meeting a new dog for example, instead of asking “Does your dog bite?” or “Is it safe to pet your dog?” try using more neutral questions like “May we pet your dog?” or “Can we meet your dog?”
+3. Notice what messages you are sending about dogs: When meeting a new dog for example, instead of asking “Does your dog bite?” or “Is it safe to pet your dog?” try using more neutral questions like “May we pet your dog?” or “Can we meet your dog?” and “Is your dog friendly?”

-Model: Showing children how to meet and greet a pet for the first time is really important.
-Tell the child that dogs like to sniff, lick and observe and that some dogs are more wiggly than others too.
+4. Model how to pet and interact safely with a dog: Showing children how to meet and greet a pet for the first time is really important.
+Tell your child that dogs like to sniff, lick and observe and that some dogs are more wiggly than others too.
 If your child is comfortable enough to be near the dog, let them watch you interact in a gentle and respectful way first.
 Showing some commands like “sit” and “stay” so the child can see the dog can listen can be reassuring too.
 For some children, they may want to be in one room while watching you in another, separated by a gate for example.
+Also keep in mind, the more well trained the dog is, the smoother the experience will be for your child.

-My sons friend used to come to our house for playdates and he was afraid of our two dogs.
+My sons friend used to come to our house for play-dates and he was afraid of our two dogs.
 Each time he came we invited him to toss a treat over the gate.
 Over time, he got closer to the gate and eventually asked to pet the dog.
 After about ten visits he asked if he could play with the dogs so we moved onto a game of fetch in the yard where I could be close by monitoring the play.
 This turned out to be great fun and after that having the dogs around was no problem at all.
+A gradual approach helped this little boy feel at ease with the dogs without extra worries and pressure.

 Peace & Be Well,